RRoggia/refactoring/README.md

 # refactoring
-This repo has the code and from the Refactoring - Improving the design of your code (2nd edition)
+This repo has the code from the book Refactoring - Improving the design of your code (2nd edition)

 ## Structure
 Each chapter's code has a specific folder with the chapter name (example: `chap6` or `chap11`).